OHI-Science/ohi-science.github.io/_includes/themes/OHI/goals/practical_CP.md

 To see how to obtain data on habitat _extent_ and _condition_, read the section on **Biodiversity sub-goal: Habitats**.

 There can be many _habitat types_ included in Coastal Protection goal.
 In global assessments, coral, mangroves, saltmarshes, seagrasses, and seaice were included.
-Habitats were _weighted_ based on their protective ability identified by [Natural Capital Project](www.naturalcapitalproject.org).
+Habitats were _weighted_ based on their protective ability identified by <a href="www.naturalcapitalproject.org" target="_blank">Natural Capital Project</a>.
 Depending on the habitats you include, you will need to find additional weights.

 <!-- I didn't find information on how to rank on the supplemental paper or natural capital... -->